rainbow-lazer/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 After rebooting, log back in and type `iwgetid -r` to make sure you successfully connected to wifi.

 Run `ifconfig wlan0` to determine the IP address of the wireless interface, in case you need it to SSH below.
+The IP address is the series of four numbers and periods after the 'inet addr:' label for example: 192.168.1.64.

 Leave the serial window open in case you can't get in via SSH and need to fix your wifi config.